 Personal Access Tokens

-Personal Access Tokens (PATs) are how you authenticate non-interactive clients — CI/CD pipelines, the DevGuard scanner, and API scripts — against DevGuard.
-They use public-key cryptography so the private key never leaves the machine that created it, and every request is individually signed rather than replayed.
+Personal Access Tokens (PATs) authenticate non-interactive clients — CI/CD pipelines, the DevGuard scanner, and API scripts — against DevGuard.
+DevGuard supports two token types with different security properties.
+Use asymmetric request signing whenever possible.

-- Your browser generates an ECDSA P-256 key pair entirely client-side using the Web Crypto API.
+- Generate an ECDSA P-256 key pair client-side (browser or CLI).

-- Only the public key is sent to DevGuard.
-The private key is shown to you once and never transmitted to or stored by the server.
+- Register only the public key with DevGuard.
+The private key is shown once and never transmitted to or stored by the server.

-- Each API request is signed with the private key.
-The signature covers the HTTP method and a digest of the request body, so it cannot be replayed or tampered with.
+- Sign every API request with the private key.
+The signature covers the HTTP method and a SHA-256 digest of the full request body.

-- DevGuard verifies the signature by looking up the stored public key via a fingerprint included in the request header.
+- DevGuard verifies the signature using the stored public key, looked up via a fingerprint header.

-This means that even if the DevGuard database were compromised, no private keys could be extracted from it.
+- Server compromise safe — even if the DevGuard database were exfiltrated, no private keys could be extracted

 Scopes